-The M.A. in Policy Studies curriculum culminates in BPOLST 515 Capstone in Summer Quarter.
+The Master of Arts in Policy Studies curriculum culminates in BPOLST 515 Capstone in Summer Quarter.

-See Dates and Deadlines for Capstone Pre-proposal (Winter Quarter) and Capstone Proposal due dates.
+See Dates and Deadlines for Capstone Pre-proposal and Capstone Proposal due dates.

-The Capstone follows the work of the Practicum, building on promising collaborations and opportunities in areas of your own interest.
-Many students’ Capstones may contribute to a pre-existing and on-going research project, and many students’ Capstones will directly serve community partners’ needs.
+The entire Policy Studies curriculum scaffolds the development of your capstone by providing critical and analytical skills, as well as methods and frameworks for research and engagement.
+Students’ capstones may contribute to a pre-existing and on-going research project, and many students’ capstones will directly serve community partners’ needs.
 All students should be working in partnership with faculty, primarily through the Capstone Advisor.

 In fulfilling their capstone requirement, Policy Studies students demonstrate their abilities to: